ovh/docs/pages/public_cloud/compute/local-zones-capabilities-limitations/guide.en-au.md

 ---
 title: Local Zone Compute - Features, Capabilities and Limitations
 excerpt: Find out about current features, Capabilities and limitations of Local Zones for Public Cloud
-updated: 2024-01-09
+updated: 2024-02-08
 ---

 > [!primary]
 >
-> Local Zone Compute is currently only deployed as an alpha version.
+> Local Zone Compute is currently only deployed as an beta version.
 If you experience any difficulties and/or would like to discuss your experience with other users, please contact us on discord <https://discord.gg/ovhcloud>, or get in touch on our community platform: <https://community.ovh.com/en/>.
 >

 ## Objective